Join Us

 • Orthopedic braces

-Jason Mills also has proprietary water repellent finishes available for medical equipment that will come in contact with exposed patient skin.
+Jason Mills offers proprietary water repellent finishes for medical equipment in contact with exposed patient skin.

-These fabrics are often useful in laminating and coating processes.
-Jason Mills offers fabrics specifically designed for this purpose ranging from 1.5 – 15 ounces per square yard.
-In a similar vein, we offer a full range of screen filters.
+These fabrics are often useful in laminating and coating processes, with weights ranging from 1.5 to 15 ounces per square yard.
+We also offer a full range of screen filters.

 • Mops and squeegees